 Japan branch of the Japan Mint

-For one week a year, the Hiroshima branch of the Japan Mint in Itsukaichi, just west of central Hiroshima opens its gates to the general public to allow them to enjoy a huge variety – around 60 in all – of cherry blossoms, in all kinds of shapes and hues.
+For one week a year (April 12-18 in 2017), the Hiroshima branch of the Japan Mint in Itsukaichi, just west of central Hiroshima opens its gates to the general public to allow them to enjoy a huge variety – around 60 in all – of cherry blossoms, in all kinds of shapes and hues.
 The grounds are open until 8pm so you even get see them all lit up.
 And admission is free.
 More details here.

 This manmade lake, also known as Yachiyo Lake, to the north of the city boasts around 6000 cherry trees, many of which are illuminated after sunset by around 400 lanterns and is a very popular hanami spot for families.
 They trees tend to bloom slightly later than in the city center and, depending on the weather, can hang around for some time.